aio-libs/yarl/docs/index.rst

    >>> url.fragment
    'frag'

-All url manipulations produces a new url object:
+All URL manipulations produces a new URL object:

 .. doctest::